palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 transitions while ensuring nodes that want to commit transactions agree on the state of the world - or at least, agree sufficiently that they won't contradict one another.

-For a given start timestamp, we want to be able to decide what mechanism to use to find the commit timestamp (or, alternatively, if the transaction was aborted).
+For a given start timestamp, we want to be able to decide what mechanism to use to find the commit timestamp (or lack thereof, i.e., it may have neither committed nor aborted at this point - in which case we may want to roll it back).

 #### Coordination Service